marishkazachariah/student-management-system/README.md

   - [x] What to do: Create a main menu in the Command Line Interface (CLI) that provides options to navigate between different parts of the application.
   - [x] Expected: A running CLI menu using switch statements that allows users to choose between User Management, Student Management, and so on.

+### Exercise 4
+- [x] Basic User Management using Arrays and Loops
+  - [x] What to do: Use arrays and loops to store and manage user data.
+Implement basic CRUD operations.
+  - [x] Expected: CRUD operations like add, delete, update, and display users.
+Loops should be used for searching through the array to find specific records.

 ### Exercise 5
 - [x] Data Persistence using Basic Java I/O
   - [x] What to do: Implement functionality to read and write the stored data to a text file.